Hope Construction Materials: Operations

 When the two Hope legal entities merged in 2014, the combined assets included a cement works at Hope, Derbyshire, which is the largest in the United Kingdom.
 The company also operated 170 ready-mix concrete plants; and a number of aggregate operations including quarries, rail terminals and shipping wharves.
 The company employed eight hundred people in January 2013.

 Production at Hope Cement works in its first year of trading (to 2014) was over 1.3 million tonnes of cement per year.

 Railway

-When G & T Earle opened Earle's Cement works in 1929, it was linked to the Hope Valley Line by a 2 mi single track railway, which was worked by steam until 1963.
-Most of the cement now travels over it in trains hauled by class 20 locomotives to Earle's Sidings, where it is taken over by Freightliner.
+When G & T Earle opened Earles Cement works in 1929, it was linked to the Hope Valley Line by a 2 mi single track railway, which was worked by steam until 1963.
+Most of the cement now travels over it in trains hauled by class 20 locomotives to Earles Sidings, where it is taken over by Freightliner.